LvdT/chowdown/_recipes/ragu.md

 - Let it simmer on the lowest heat possible for two hours, stirring occasionally
 - Towards the end of the simmering step, add the milk, salt and pepper

+tips:
+- Add cream (100 mL) before serving if the ragù is going to be used with dry pasta

 ---